-In my last post on “Unfolding a Design” I noted how a relatively complex piece of furniture can be “unfolded” from relatively simple shapes to create the “whole.”
+In “Unfolding a Design” I noted how a relatively complex piece of furniture can be “unfolded” from relatively simple shapes to create the “whole.”
 Each unfolding creates a new center which supports existing centers and sets the stage for the formation of yet another center.
 As the centers unfold, each center becomes a potent visual field that draws our attention.

 The concept of “centers” and how they “unfold” to create a “whole” comes in large part from architect Christopher Alexander’s four volume series titled “The Nature of Order.”
 Alexander explores these concepts in great depth from theoretical, philosophical (even spiritual) and practical perspectives.
 Alexanders theoretical work has often been considered controversial (especially by other architects!)
 I find myself in disagreement with some of his philosophical and spiritual conclusions: I would not, however, dismiss them lightly because they are an important part of his work.
 I would, however, modify them to bring them more in line with a traditional Christian worldview – a view that Alexander appears to reject, but I think for the wrong reasons.
 All other considerations aside, the practical implications of his work to any artist or craftsman are simply breathtaking.
 After reading his work (which can take awhile – the four volumes contain over 2000 pages of fine print along with hundreds of beautiful color photos) you will “see” the world around you through a clearer lens, and will come to see the process of creating an object such as a piece of furniture as a vibrant and living process.

 Back to Centers themselves: A Center is hard to define precisely, but a Center may be thought of as an area or better yet, a visual “field,” that exerts a significant influence over adjacent areas, and even over the object as a whole.
 More than anything, a Center is something that catches and holds the observers attention.